Your Guide to Renovating Condos

 Depending on the type of fixture that you want, you will need a six to twelve-inch drop.
 There will be a noticeable change of the ceiling height at that particular spot, but you can definitely manage it by implementing some unique design features.

-6. Focus on Building up Instead of Tearing Things Down
+6. Focus on Building Up, Not Tearing Down

 condominium renovations